-8. If you need to remove the display panel:

-- a.
-The display panel is secured to the display enclosure with tape that is installed under the left and right sides of the panel.
-You have to pull the tape out from behind the panel from all four corners of the panel.
-To remove the panel, use tweezers to grasp and pull the end of the tape out from behind the panel (1).
-While turning the tweezers, wrap the tape around the tweezers (2) as you continue to pull the tape out from behind the display panel.
+- 9. If you need to remove the display panel: - a.
+The display panel is secured to the display enclosure with stretchable release tape that is installed under the left and right sides of the panel.
+To remove the panel, use tweezers to grasp the end of the tape (1).
+While turning the tweezers, wrap the tape around the tweezers (2) as you continue to pull the tape out from behind the display panel (3).
 You must pull the tape multiple times before it is completely removed. - b.
-Rotate the display panel over and place it next to the display enclosure (3).
+Rotate the display panel over and place it next to the display rear cover (4).